designmuseum/gramClone/README.md

 **User Story** <br/>
 ****

-* As a user, you can sig up, then login to your account <br/>
+* As a user, you can sign up, then login to your account <br/>
 * You can also post images and start liking and commenting on other images<br/>
 * You can also follow other users, who have registered themselves with Gram Clone <br/>
 * One can also search for other users, by username and the search results returns the total number of users found for that search!<br/>